 Yoga White offers Kundalini Yoga as taught by Yogi Bhajan.
 This is a yoga of awareness, self-acceptance and self-initiation.
 It is a bright and refreshing experience of postures, mantras, and breathing practices that release reservoirs of energy from within.

-We offer three kinds of Kundalini Yoga class:
+In addition to sound bathing, Yoga White offers three kinds of Kundalini Yoga class:

 The elements of a Kundalini class